 Now I’m working two jobs, I have my own apartment, and I’m on the Dean’s List at Essex County College.
 Family Connections was there whenever and whatever I needed.
 And they still visit me.

-If you have a baby, you need to better yourself so you can take care of him.
+If you have a baby, you need to better yourself so you can take care of her.
 And when you have a good job and you’re taking care of yourself and your child, that’s the best feeling ever.”

 —The Loft, School-based services at Columbia High School, South Orange & Maplewood